tijme/similar-request-excluder/README.md

 **Preview:** [latest build](https://github.com/tijme/graphwave/blob/master/thesis/.github/thesis-graphwave-tijme-gommers.pdf)

-Please note that the source of the thesis (LaTex) is not open-source at the moment.
+Please note that the thesis has been anonymized and some private information has been redacted.
+The source of the thesis (LaTex) is not open-source at the moment

 # Presentation

 **Preview:** [latest build](https://github.com/tijme/graphwave/blob/master/thesis/.github/presentation-graphwave-tijme-gommers.pdf)

-Please note that the source of the presentation (LaTex) is not open-source at the moment.
+Please note that the presentation has been anonymized and some private information has been redacted.
+The source of the presentation (LaTex) is not open-source at the moment